stwalsh4118/mirage/docs/delivery/1/prd.md

 - Backend (Go, Gin): HTTP API using Gin framework; Environment Controller managing lifecycle and state; persists in SQLite/Postgres; secure storage of Railway API token(s); webhook intake for deployment status.
 - Railway Integration: GraphQL API client with retry/backoff; operations to create/delete environments and services; status polling fallback.
 - Frontend (Next.js for routing/UI only): Dashboard grid and creation wizard; no Next.js API routes used; real-time updates via WebSocket or polling from the Go API.
+- Auth: Clerk as the identity provider.
+Users are created in Clerk; a webhook from Clerk triggers user synchronization into Mirage's database.
 - Data Model: Environment, Service, Template entities as described, persisted with creation timestamps and optional TTL.

 ## UX/UI Considerations